cavey759/DFSD/README.md

 ## Citation

-If using this system in research, please cite:
+If using this dataset in research, please cite:
 ```
 @misc{pitayaid2025,
   title={Dragon Fruit Stem Diseases dataset},